Bunnings Waikanae and Te Aroha stores to close days after Christmas in 'cruel' blow for workers

 "Bunnings has failed to provide specific details as to why the stores need to close, and why so suddenly."

-Miller said they had written to the company again on Monday to find out what planning has been made for workers, and details around the decision.
+Miller said the union had written to the company again on Monday to find out what planning has been made for workers, and details around the decision.

 A worker who had been employed at the Waikanae store for two years said they were "shocked and angry at the closure".